 The Harford County Department of Emergency Services is a multi-component department comprised of the 9-1-1 Communications and Dispatch Center, the Office of Emergency Management, the Hazardous Materials Response Team (HAZMAT) and the Technical Rescue Team (TRT).
 All four branches have regular, day-to-day functions as well as emergency response functions during and after an emergency or disaster.
 The department is the EMS operational authority and home to the county’s career-based emergency medical services.

-The Harford County Department of Emergency Services and its components are staffed by public safety professionals, using state-of-the-art technology.
-Even though each of the 3 divisional components has different roles and responsibilities they each share 1 common function - to protect and serve the citizens of Harford County.
+The department and its branches are staffed by public safety professionals, using state-of-the-art technology.
+Even though each branch has different roles and responsibilities, they share one common goal - to protect and serve the citizens of Harford County.

 Emergency Operations Center (EOC)